1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What is the ICD-10 code for iron deficiency anemia?
+ICD-10 code of iron deficiency anemia?

 What is normocytic anemia?

-What tests are done to diagnose anemia?
+What are the examinations that are carried out to diagnose anemia?

 Are blood transfusions safe?